aureliedj/OilseedRapeSegmentation/README.md

 This repository contains code for Fine Tuning [DeepLabV3 ResNet101](https://arxiv.org/abs/1706.05587) in PyTorch.
 The model is from the [torchvision module](https://pytorch.org/docs/stable/torchvision/models.html#semantic-segmentation).

-The model is fine tunned on field images of oilseed intercrop data-set. [ref.](https://www.mdpi.com/2073-4395/11/8/1493#cite)
+The model is fine tunned on field images of oilseed intercrop data-set.
+[X. Bousselin, 2021](https://www.mdpi.com/2073-4395/11/8/1493#cite)

-The model was fine tuned for 25 epochs and achieves an testing AUROC value of 0.842.
+The model was fine tuned for 25 epochs and achieves an testing mean Accuracy value of 0.968.

 The segmentation output of the model on a sample image are shown below.